 In evaluating faculty with integrated appointments combining UW-Extension and UW-Madison resident appointments, where outreach is a primary responsibility, the School will be attentive to the guidelines published by the UW-Madison Council on Outreach, “Commitment to the Wisconsin Idea: A Guide to Documenting and Evaluating Excellence in Outreach Scholarship.” and “UW Extension: Defining Excellence Among Integrated Cooperative Extension Specialists in Wisconsin” and any guidance provided by the relevant divisional committee.

 The School and its departments are diverse and value a range of different types of scholarly activities.
 Faculty work in a variety of media, producing different forms of scholarship.
-(This could include, but is not limited to, books and/or peer-reviewed journal articles, exhibitions of creative work, creative work(s) acquired by prestigious institutions, patents, outreach publications, or a recognized record of professional projects.)
+(This could include, but is not limited to, peer reviewed books and/or journal articles, exhibitions and/or performances of creative work, creative work(s) acquired by prestigious institutions, patents, outreach publications, or a recognized record of professional projects.)

 To the extent that a trajectory of increasing accomplishment, professional recognition, and intellectual growth can be demonstrated, the tenure case will be that much stronger.

-Teaching: By the time of review for tenure, the probationary faculty member should demonstrate excellence as a teacher (including teaching undergraduate students, graduate students, Extension educators and other professionals, and community members, as appropriate) as indicated by peer teaching reviews, learner evaluations, course materials, outreach materials, and other evidence of teaching performance such as student accomplishments (including theses and dissertations).
+Teaching: By the time of review for tenure, the probationary faculty member should demonstrate excellence as a teacher (including teaching undergraduate students, graduate students, Extension educators and other professionals, and community members, as appropriate) as indicated by peer teaching reviews, learner evaluations, course materials, outreach materials, and/or other evidence of teaching performance such as student accomplishments (including theses and dissertations).
 There is also an expectation of active mentoring in the form of chairing or being a member on graduate student committees, while recognizing that opportunities for this are influenced by the size of departmental graduate programs and the substantive focus of students.

 Service: By the time of review for tenure, the probationary faculty member should have contributed significantly to the departmental and school service in a manner that is commensurate with their appointments.
-It is important that the probationary faculty member has demonstrated a trajectory indicating potential leadership in community, university (including school and department) and professional service.
+It is important that the probationary faculty member has demonstrated a trajectory indicating potential leadership in university (including school and department), professional, and/or community service.